By Karam Dana, Former Research Fellow, The Dubai Initiative

 This paper argues that in order to mitigate the effects of human-induced climate change, policy makers must actively remove obstacles to local mobilization of resources, allow private sector participation under adequate and transparent regulation, and provide a supportive context for community-level adaptations.

 volume Dubai Initiative Working Paper

-By Djavad Salehi-Isfahani, Kuwait Foundation Visiting Scholar, Middle East Initiative
+By Djavad Salehi-Isfahani, Kuwait Foundation Visiting Scholar (Fall 2013), Middle East Initiative

 This paper will review the evidence on youth transitions in Iran, using recent survey data to show how the economic crisis since 2008 has affected youth transitions to employment and to marriage.